vzhirnov/post_json_fuzzer/docs/ROADMAP.md

     1. Recursively decrease delay between 500s for second check
     2. Add option for adding dir with custom generators/mutators First, post_json_fuzzer will try to find and registrate those generators in those folders
-    3. Add fuzzer.log file with deep log info

     4. Add jupiter notebook description for project
     5. After merge tm params, make every tm to have its own susp request(e.g. pair_wise[200, 404] | miss_it[200, 204])
-    6. Add the possibility not to add data_set(in case when we just use MISS_IT test-method so there is no need to fuzz default value)

 ### Tasks for future
     1. From string import Template - try to replace str(dict)/smart_replace and others by substitute operation